-People’s perspectives on marriage and family often provide a valuable look into their belief system and worldview.
+A person’s perspective on marriage and family often provides a valuable look into their beliefs and worldview.
 Christianity and its various traditions, including Lutheranism, have much to say about these two issues.
-Many people have wondered if Lutherans marry non-Lutherans.
+For example, many people have wondered if Lutherans can marry non-Lutherans.

 Lutherans can marry non-Lutherans.
-The largest Lutheran denominations don’t forbid their members from marrying outside the tradition, but conservative pastors implore them to marry Christians.
-Conservative Lutheran pastors may not say it is sinful to marry a non-Lutheran, but some would question the wisdom of it.
+The largest Lutheran denominations don’t forbid their members from marrying outside the tradition, yet conservative pastors implore them to marry Christians.
+Conservative Lutherans may not say it’s sinful to wed a non-Lutheran, but some would question the wisdom of it.

-Traditionally, Lutherans have viewed marriage in accordance with the views of Martin Luther, although their views on marriage have changed throughout the years.
+Traditionally, Lutherans have viewed marriage following the views of Luther, although some in the tradition have changed their perspective in recent years.
 (Also see What Do Lutherans Believe About Divorce?)

-Luther defined marriage as existing only between one man and one woman.
+Luther defined marriage as a covenantal relationship between one man and one woman.
 Any sex outside of this union is, according to Luther, fornication.
-This would include both premarital and extramarital sex for heterosexuals, as well as sex between people of the same gender.
+This activity includes premarital and extramarital sex for heterosexuals and sex between people of the same gender.

-The primary purpose of marriage, for Luther was the creation of a family.
-In fact, Luther saw marriage as a vocation, and the rearing of children formed the main source of discipleship for a husband and wife.
+The primary purpose of marriage for Luther was the creation of a family.
+Luther saw marriage as a vocation, and the rearing of children formed the primary source of discipleship for a husband and wife.
 Because it existed before the Fall, Luther did not view marriage as a sacrament.

-At the same time, their official documents recognize that a range of opinions exist concerning this matter, and the actual practices of each local ELCA church varies.
+At the same time, their official documents recognize that a range of opinions exist concerning this matter, and each local ELCA church’s actual practices vary.
 (Also see Can Lutherans Marry Non-Lutherans?)

 In general, Lutherans support one of their church members marrying Catholics or a person from another Christian denomination.
 They base this upon the teaching of both Luther and the Bible.

-Luther, who viewed marriage as a civil institution, not only supported Christians marrying those of other Christian traditions, he also did not oppose them marrying those of other faiths.
+Luther, who viewed marriage as a civil institution, not only supported Christians marrying those of other Christian traditions but did not oppose them marrying those of other faiths.

-He bases this upon the fact that the Bible assumes that Christians will be in martial relationships with unbelievers, while never explicitly condemning the practice—2 Corinthians 6:14, which many use to argue against such unions, is not talking particularly about marriage.
+He based this upon the fact that the Bible assumes that Christians will be in martial relationships with unbelievers while never explicitly condemning the practice—2 Corinthians 6:14, which many use to argue against such unions, is not talking particularly about marriage.

-“Do not be unequally yoked with unbelievers.
+2 Corinthians 6:14 reads, “Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
-Or what fellowship has light with darkness?”2 Corinthians 6:14 (ESV)
+Or what fellowship has light with darkness?”
+(ESV)

-Because of this, local clergy are free to counsel and advise concerning this matter as they see fit.
-None of the major Lutheran denominations have explicit policies on the matter.
+Because of this, ministers are free to counsel and advise concerning this matter as they see fit.
+None of the largest Lutheran denominations have explicit policies on the issue.

-The Catholic Church, on the other hand, clearly outlines the parameters of marriage in this regard.
-Catholic canon law differentiates between a natural marriage and sacramental marriage.
-A natural marriage refers to a man and woman who commit themselves to each other for life.
+On the other hand, the Catholic Church clearly outlines the parameters of marriage in this regard.
+Catholic canon law differentiates between natural marriage and sacramental marriage.
+A natural marriage refers to a man and woman committing to each other for life.

 A sacramental marriage refers to, among other things, a baptized man and a baptized woman who commit to each before God for life.
 A sacramental marriage does not require that either of them be Catholic.

-However, if either person has been divorced, that divorce must be annulled by the Catholic church before they can be remarried.
-If a Lutheran meets these qualifications and others, then they may marry a Catholic in a sacramental marriage.
-Otherwise, they meant enter into a natural marriage.
+However, if either person is divorced, it must be annulled by the Catholic church before they can remarry.
+If a Lutheran meets these qualifications and others, they may marry a Catholic in a sacramental marriage.

 Although Lutherans do not consider marriage to be a sacrament, they still take it very seriously.
-Scripture gives numerous, serious warnings about divorce and how spouses should cherish and protect the marital state.
+Scripture gives numerous and serious warnings about divorce and how spouses should cherish and protect the marital state.

-Nevertheless, the Bible does allow divorce in certain situations according to Lutheran teaching.
+Nevertheless, according to Lutheran teaching, the Bible does allow divorce in certain situations.
 The interpretation of verses like Matthew 5:32 leads to the differing views of the various major Lutheran denominations.

 Despite this difference of opinion, all the major Lutheran denominations in the United States allow divorce on some level.
-In general, the ELCA is more permissive in its grounds for divorce, while the LCMS and the WELS tend to be more strict.
+The ELCA is generally more permissive in its grounds for divorce, while the LCMS and the WELS tend to be more strict.

-Specifically, the ELCA allows divorce when trust is so broken that it cannot be repaired.
-The church does not go into much detail on the specifics of this broken trust.
+Specifically, the ELCA allows divorce when there is so much mistrust that the couple can’t repair it.
+Interestingly, the denomination doesn’t go into detail on the specifics of the broken trust.

-Couples should seek wisdom: As with all important theological matters, the ELCA recommends that a married couple or estranged partner consult their parish pastor in order to know the best and right thing to do.
+Couples should seek wisdom: As with all essential theological matters, the ELCA recommends that a married couple or estranged partner consult their parish pastor to know the best and right thing to do.

-Marriages need to be filled with grace: They also stress that in a fallen world, marriage, relationships, and sexuality are messy, and that grace and forgiveness should always inform a Christian’s actions and decisions.
-While a Christian should strive to make marriage last for life, the reality is that sin has distorted all relationships, marriage included.
+Couples must fill their marriages with grace: They also stress that in a fallen world, marriage, relationships, and sexuality are messy and that grace and forgiveness should always inform a Christian’s actions and decisions.

 Because of this, the WELS also counsels the concerned parties to consult a pastor.
 The LCMS holds similar views concerning the grounds for divorce.